 There are some downsides to raising honey bees, however:

-- Cost of supplies.
+Cost of supplies.
 The initial cost of beekeeping can be intimidating to new beekeepers.
-You will need to invest in supplies such as a hive, proper protective clothing, a smoker, and hive tool.
+You will need to invest in supplies such as a hive, proper protective clothing, a smoker, and a hive tool.
 As of this writing, a single new hive may cost about $150, clothing and gear may cost about $160, and a package of new bees may run $125 to $150.
-Often you can find starter kits with bees, boxes, and gear for a better combined price.
+Often, you can find starter kits with bees, boxes, and gear for a better-combined price.
 Read more about beekeeping supplies.

 Join a Beekeeping Community

 Be sure to talk to local beekeepers and beekeeping organizations or communities.
 They often meet at public libraries.
 It’s always a good idea to go out with an expert a few times before raising your own bees.